Karen Levin, Ph.D Speech Therapist, Johannesburg

 I began my professional career with a year as a junior lecturer in the Department of Logopaedics at the University of Cape Town, and then as a speech therapist and audiologist in the state hospital system in Johannesburg.
 For almost a decade I worked at Forest Town School where I gained invaluable experience working with children with cerebral palsy, learning difficulties, and intellectual disability.
 I then took on a position at the University of the Witwatersrand where, for 17 years, I lectured, supervised students providing speech-language therapy and audiology, and conducted research.
 I was the Head of the Division of Speech Pathology for a few years, and for a period of time was the Head of the Department of Speech Pathology and Audiology at Wits.
 I left Wits to start a private speech-language therapy practice in Victory Park, Johannesburg.

-I have attended a number of professional development courses (e.g. PROMPT; Talk Tools; Tiny Hanz) and completed the 8-week basic Neurodevelopmental Therapy course as well as numerous refresher courses.
+I have attended a number of professional development courses (e.g. PROMPT; Talk Tools; Tiny Handz; CVI Range) and completed the 8-week basic Neurodevelopmental Therapy course as well as numerous refresher courses.
 In 2018 I completed a 6-month course through The University of Cape Town in association with the South African Medico-Legal Association (SAMLA) and obtained a postgraduate certificate in "Foundations of Medico-Legal Practice".
+In 2022 I completed a 2-week course on cerebral visual impairment taught by Christine Roman Lantzy and was trained in using the CVI Range.

 I am on the editorial board of the international journal, Developmental Neurorehabilitation, and review articles for a number of local and international journals.